Mitko0012/MyBG/README.md

 ### Components
 #### Pages
-Any user can submit a page about a destination in Bulgaria.
+Any user can submit a page about a destination or a culture mark in Bulgaria.
+The page contains information about the page, like general information, type of destination/culture and the destination on a map and how to get there on the destination pages.
 The admins have to approve the content on the page first before it could be made visible.
+Users can comment and like the page.
 #### Forum
 A forum where users can post questions about the app or a specific destinations.
 Other users can reply to the user on the forum
 #### Roles
-Currently there are 2 roles in this app: User and Admin.
+There are 3 roles: User, Admin and Manager
-The user can add page submissions, and the admin can approve or disapprove them.
-In the latest alpha build there is yet no way for admins to make users, all admins are hard-coded.
-In the future the admins will be able to make users admins.
-I'm also considering a head-admin role.
+The user can add page submissions, and the admin can approve or decline them.
+The admin can delete comments and forum posts deemed inappropriate.
+There is one manager who has all the powers as the admins, but can also give and take admin permissions of users.